shawnLeeZX/akid/README.md

 possibilities that they can be combined.).

 See http://akid.readthedocs.io/en/latest/index.html for documentation.
-The document is dated, and has not been updated after I finished the PyTorch backend.
+The document is dated, and has not been updated to include new changes e.g., the PyTorch backend.
 But the backbone design is the same, and main features are there.